 Peer is an Imperial College Research Fellow.
-He uses state-of-the-art numerical models and machine learning to tackle key challenges in climate science and atmospheric chemistry.
+He uses state-of-the-art numerical models and machine learning to tackle key challenges in climate science and atmospheric physics.

 - Machine learning